 - Rate Con Review to confirm standard terms and any other important information.

-Read over the rate con carefully, have detention pay included on the rate con, and confirm they have standard pay terms.
+Read over the rate con carefully making sure to have detention pay included and confirm that they have standard pay terms.
 Reading everything thoroughly and getting it in writing ahead of time will make the factoring process much easier once you’re ready to invoice.

 Loads Can Get Paid Slower

-OTR is here to help make sure you get paid quickly once the job is complete!
-It’s important to us that you don’t have to wait any longer on those funds, but we also need to ensure we’ll get paid the full amount agreed to and in a timely matter.
-Most FEMA loads you book will be through freight brokers with standard net 30 pay terms; but because FEMA loads are government contracted, you can imagine the government is not paying as quickly as we’d all prefer.
-It’s understandable with the chaos that is disaster relief and the tens of thousands of loads being run for the government over just a few months, but it’s still important that you and OTR are paid on time.
-Because the customer, FEMA, can pay so slow, these loads are sometimes paid when paid, meaning, the broker won’t pay the carrier/factor until they are paid by the government.
+OTR is here to make sure you get paid quickly once the job is complete!
+It’s important to us that you don’t have to wait any longer on those funds, but we also need to ensure we’ll get paid the full amount agreed to in a timely matter.
+Most FEMA loads you book will be through freight brokers with standard net 30 payment terms; however, since FEMA loads are government contracted, you can imagine the government is not paying as quickly as we’d all prefer.
+It’s understandable with the chaos that is disaster relief and the tens of thousands of loads being run for the government over a few months that there will be delays, but it’s still important that you and OTR are paid on time.
+Since the customer, FEMA, can pay out slowly, these loads are sometimes paid when paid, meaning, the broker won’t pay the carrier/factor until they are paid by the government.